Radosław Kursa

-Radosław Kursa (born 12 January 1989 in Puławy) is a Polish footballer who plays as a defender for Polish IV liga side Świdniczanka Świdnik.
+Radosław Kursa (born 12 January 1989) is a Polish professional footballer who plays as a defender for regional league club Hetman Gołąb.

 Career

-Club

 In July 2009, he was loaned to Motor Lublin on a one-year deal.

 In February 2011, he was loaned to Wisła Płock on a half-year deal.

-On 19 January 2017, Kursa signed a one and a half year contract with III liga club Motor Lublin.
+On 19 January 2017, Kursa signed a one-and-a-half-year contract with III liga club Motor Lublin.